oceanprotocol/pdr-backend/READMEs/lake-and-etl.md

 To complete this we'll be interacting different components in our stack, such as the: lake, GQLDataFactory, and the ETL.

-## Lake - Our Data Warehouse.
+## Lake - Think "Database"
 For most users, the lake can simply be thought of as a database.
-It should contain many tables with complete records and reliable information.
+It contains many tables with complete records and reliable information.
 It should be easy to understand and to work with.
+We use a combination of CSVs & DuckDB as our Data Lake/Warehouse.

-Currently, the Lake data can be accessed via the PersistentDataStore (PDS - DuckDB Wrapper) and operated with via via the cli (cli_module_lake.py).
+Currently, the Lake data can be accessed via the PersistentDataStore (PDS - DuckDB Wrapper) and operated with via via the cli wth the command `pdr lake describe ppss.yaml sapphire-mainnet` (cli_module_lake.py)

 Some features include:
 1. The lake has a few commands: describe, validate, update, drop, and query